 In principle, a foreign national is required to obtain a visa at a Japanese embassy or consulate abroad before coming to Japan.
 The visa will not be issued unless the visa application documents submitted abroad have been sent to Japan, examined in Japan, and an opinion has been given to the embassy or consulate, except in cases where a visa may be issued solely upon a decision made by the embassy or consulate abroad such as in cases relating to the status of residence of "Temporary Visitor".
-For this reason, a considerable amount of time is required from the time of the application being submitted to the time of a visa being issued.
+For this reason, a considerable amount of time is required from the time of the application to the time a visa is issued.